anorsich/concourse-ansible-deploy/readme.md

-## Concourse on Ubuntu 1504 with Vagrant
+## Concourse on Ubuntu 1504 with Vagrant + Ansible

 Installs [Concourse CI](http://concourse.ci/) from [binaries](https://github.com/vito/concourse-bin), Nginx, Postgresql using docker and configures systemd jobs.
 Ubuntu 1504 is recommended as the minimum kernel version required for Concourse is currently 3.19.